Hungary Honors CMF President with Gold Cross of Merit

 Liza Forshaw, leader of the Cardinal Mindszenty Foundation since 2012, received a Gold Cross of Merit from the nation of Hungary in a ceremony in St. Louis, Missouri on April 12, 2023.
 The award was bestowed by the Consul General of Hungary in Chicago, Tamás Kovács, in recognition of Mrs. Forshaw's volunteer service to an organization that raises awareness of a Hungarian hero (Cardinal Mindszenty) and offers a speaker series at the cultural center of the historic Hungarian-American parish in St. Louis, Saint Mary of Victories and St. Stephen of Hungary Chapel.

-After the award reception, Mrs. Forshaw called attention to Venerable Joseph Mindszenty's exemplary life; paid tribute to CMF's co-founders, who were inspired by Mindszenty; described CMF's ongoing activities in 65th anniversary year; and presented the diplomats with framed pictures of Mindszenty.
+After the award reception, Mrs. Forshaw called attention to Venerable Joseph Mindszenty's exemplary life; paid tribute to CMF's co-founders, who were inspired by Mindszenty; described CMF's ongoing activities in the 65th anniversary year; and presented the diplomats with framed pictures of Mindszenty.
 A full transcript of her remarks follows, followed by a video of the entire award ceremony.

 Remarks for Award of Gold Cross of Merit of Hungary